Stop the War Coalition (Australia): Obama administration

 StWC was involved in organising a protest of US President Barack Obama when he was to visit Australia in March 2010.
 StWC criticised the Obama Administration for "dramatically escalating the war in Afghanistan", citing the authorisation of more aerial bombings, and targeted killings in Pakistan than the former US President George W. Bush oversaw during his terms in office.
 StWC also accuses the Democrat Government of increasing military threats against Iran and of bombing Yemen.

-Wars on Iraq and Afghanistan
+Wars in Iraq and Afghanistan

 In the past, StWC was involved in mobilising people against former conservative Liberal Prime Minister, John Howard and his strong support of the military occupations of both Iraq and Afghanistan and continue to oppose the Rudd-Gillard Government's support of US wars, calling for "the complete withdrawal of military personnel from both countries and for Australian military spending to be replaced by Australian aid to those countries".